What are the different types of headaches?

 Tension Headaches

-- Usually affects the front, top or sides of the head
+- Pain may also appear in the neck or back of the head

 Cluster Headaches